 Undocumented Students Need Your Help

-Congratulations to staff, faculty, and administrators who completed the Fall 2018 UndocuAlly Training.
+Congratulations to staff, faculty, and administrators who completed the Fall 2018 / Spring 2019 UndocuAlly Training.
 As campus leaders, their commitment to issues of diversity and inclusion are helping to promote a more inclusive and respectful campus community.

 We welcome your application!
 Learn what the requirements are for admission to CSUMB.Admission Support